A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsection{Evaluating Multi-person Tracking and Localization}

-We evaluate our multi-view multi-person tracking systems with respect to localization, tracking, and body orientation estimation performances following the standard evaluation methods~\cite{bernardin2006multiple,wu2020mebow}.
-As there is no single metric for evaluating multi-person tracking methods, we utilize the following metrics to understand the performance of the proposed system~\cite{dendorfer2020mot20}. $\uparrow$ and $\downarrow$ are shown for the metrics that are higher or lower the better, respectively.
+We assess the performance of our activity monitoring system by examining its localization, tracking, and body orientation estimation capabilities, following established evaluation methods~\cite{bernardin2006multiple,wu2020mebow}.
+Since there isn't a singular metric for evaluating multi-person tracking methods, we employ a set of metrics to comprehensively evaluate the proposed system~\cite{dendorfer2020mot20}.
+In the evaluation, metrics denoted by $\uparrow$ indicate better performance when higher, while those marked with $\downarrow$ signify better performance when lower.

 \begin{itemize} \item MOTA $\uparrow$ (Multi-Object Tracking Accuracy) combines three kinds of error sources, which are false positives, missed targets, and identity switches. \item IDF1 $\uparrow$ (ID F1 score) is the ratio of correctly identified detections over the average number of ground-truth and computed detections. \item MT $\uparrow$ (Mostly Tracked targets) measures the ratio of ground-truth trajectories that are covered by a track hypothesis for at least 80\% of their respective life span. \item ML $\downarrow$ (Mostly Lost targets) measures the ratio of ground-truth trajectories that are covered by a track hypothesis for at most 20\% of their respective life span. \item FPR $\downarrow$ (False Positives Rate) measures the average number of false alarms per frame. \item FNR $\downarrow$ (False Negatives Rate) measures the average number of missed targets per frame. \item Rcll $\uparrow$ (Recall) measures the ratio of correct detections to the total number of ground-truth locations. \item Prcn $\uparrow$ (Precision) measures the number of detected objects over the sum of detected and false positives. \item IDSR $\downarrow$ (ID Switch Ratio) measures the number of ID switches (IDS) over recall. \item Frag $\downarrow$ (Fragmentation) measures the total number of times a trajectory is fragmented, which are interruptions during tracking. \end{itemize}